catlanhua/ITSC3155_TEAM4/README.md

 6. Delete your post
 7. Reply to other posts
 8. Report a post
-9. Added a view counter
+9. View count for post